 Ascend Consumer Finance or ascendloan.com is an online lender based in San Francisco, California; that is offering competitive rates to borrowers with credit scores as low as 580 by using new risk assessment methods.
 The startup was founded in 2014 by Stewart Sui, Scott Crawford, and Steven Carlson, and has issued over 1,250 loans worth more than $7 million.

 How Does Ascend Work?

-Ascend provides customers with two loan types: the Ascend Personal Loan, which has fixed interest rates and payments, and the RateReward Loan, which gives borrowers the chance to qualify for lower finance charges by using a new risk evaluation method called adaptive risk pricing.
-This method allows Ascend to change the interest rates it charges borrowers from month to month based on the financial decisions they make.
+Ascend provides customers with two loan types: the Ascend Personal Loan, which has fixed rates and payments, and the RateReward Loan, which gives borrowers the chance to qualify for lower finance charges by using a new risk evaluation method called adaptive risk pricing.
+This method allows Ascend to change the rates it charges borrowers from month to month based on the financial decisions they make.

-What Are Ascend's Interest Rates?
+What Are Ascend's Rates and Fees?

 How Much Money Can I Borrow with Ascend?

 Ascend offers loan amounts ranging from $2,600 to $12,500.
 The maximum loan amount is determined by credit history and income.
 The maximum loan amount is 36 months.

 Ascend operates in Alabama, California, Georgia, Illinois, Missouri, Oregon, South Carolina and Utah.

 Ascend's application process is done entirely online.
 Ascend must confirm employment history and income before granting a loan, but application turnover times are fast and once approved borrowers receive their funds within the next business day.
 Deposits are done automatically, and payments can also be paid through electronic fund transfers.

 Borrowers must have an income of at least $35,000 and a credit score of 580+.